BCDigLib/miraspace-migration/mirador/README.md

+## Mirador Utilities and Stylesheets
-## add_manifests.js
+### add_manifests.js
-This script creates a Mirador Javascript object containing links to IIIF manifests on library.bc.edu, which can be added to an existing Mirador instance.
+Creates a Mirador Javascript object containing links to IIIF manifests on library.bc.edu, which can be added to an existing Mirador instance.

 This is for testing purposes only, as we probably won't need a public-facing list